FatimahAlzhrani/pdsnd_github/README.md

 # US Bikeshare Data Analysis Project for Udacity Nanodegree
 ## Date Created
-1st Sep21
+6st Sep21

 ## Description
 In this project, we wrote a `code` that takes in raw input to create an _interactive experience_ in the terminal to compare a variety of **_descriptive statistics_** of the **bike-share** system usage between three large cities in the United States: Chicago, New York City, and Washington.
-We used data provided by Motivate, a bike-sharing system provider for many major cities in the United States.
+We used data provided by [Motivate](https://www.motivateco.com/), a bike-sharing system provider for many major cities in the United States.

 ## Project Data
 - chicago.csv - Dataset containing all bikeshare information for the city of Chicago provided by Udacity.